 The Business Model is The Message.

 Few industries have the indirect business model of journalism.
-When Ford fulfills its mission and makes safe, durable, fun, car they make more money.
+When Ford fulfills its mission and makes a safe, durable, fun car they make more money.
 When Mother Jones fulfills its mission and spends 18 months in a searing exposé of private prisons that shifts government policy, the revenue line barely moves.
 From its business recap after their ground breaking investigation into prison abuse: